VarshaKalubowila/varshakalubowila.github.io/README.md

 **[Professional Research Experience](#professional-research-experience) | [Projects](#projects) | [Contact](#contact)**

-## Hello!
+## Hey there!
-I’m Varsha, currently a M2 student at BME Paris Program.
+I'm Varsha, currently diving into the world of biomedical engineering as an Masters student in Paris.
+I'm passionate about unraveling the complexities of neuroscience and bioengineering.
 ---

 ## EDUCATION